-Easy: Mainly flat dirt or mowed grass, occasional roots.
+Easy: Mainly flat dirt, mowed grass, or paved/crushed stone surface.
+Occasional roots.
 Generally suitable for most walkers and hikers.

 Moderate: Trail surface may be uneven due to roots and rocks, have slight inclines or steeper sections, and may include steps, ladders, and stepping stones.
 Generally suitable for beginner and more experienced hikers who want a bit of a challenge.